Svalbard Airport: Facilities

-The airport is located 1.6 nmi northwest of Longyearbyen, the largest settlement on Svalbard.
+The airport is located 5 km northwest of Longyearbyen, the largest settlement on Svalbard.
 The airport also serves the nearby Russian settlement of Barentsburg.
 Mainland Norway is part of the Schengen Area, but Svalbard is excluded.
 At the airport, no passport control is carried out, although exit checks are performed in Oslo or Tromsø.

 There are 200 free outdoor parking spaces at the airport.
 Taxis, rental cars and airport coaches are also available (a shuttle bus operates to hotels and guesthouses in Longyearbyen and Nybyen).
 Scandinavian Airlines provides handling services through SAS Ground Services.

-The runway is 2483 m long and aligned 10/28 (roughly east–west), equipped with an instrument landing system, but there are no taxiways.
+The runway is 2483 m long and aligned 09/27 (roughly east–west), equipped with an instrument landing system, but there are no taxiways.
 The 45 m wide runway has two culverts that allow water from the mountain Platåberget to drain under it.
 About one-third of the runway is dug into the terrain, while about two-thirds is built on an embankment.
 A layer of frost-stable fill, varying from 1 to 4 m is under the runway to hinder the soil from unfreezing during summer.

+In 2026, the airport inaugurated a biogas plant to reduce its emissions.